 Influencers are hardly a new phenomenon, but with the rise of visual-heavy media sites the role of influencers in brand marketing has increased.
 It was cited as one of the fastest growing online customer-acquisition tactics in 2017, so marketers should seriously consider taking advantage of independent influencers.
 However, brands need to be careful when it comes to choosing which influencers to work with.
 Influencers need to not only have an affinity for the brand and a relevant target audience, but also the ability to deliver distinct, creative content and provide measurable results.

-Here are a couple of considerations for marketers thinking about selecting which influencers to work with.
+Here are a couple of considerations from our social media management London team for marketers to think about when selecting which influencers to work with.

 1. Look beyond the number of followers and explore the demographics and interests of each influencer.

 Mid-level influencers may have higher rates of engagement than those with millions of followers.
 Gathering demographics and building a profile of an influencer’s following will help brands determine if its target profile fits within the influencer’s sphere of influence.